signalbash-audio/signalbash-audio.github.io/plugin/signalbash-plugin-manual.md

 ## System Requirements

-Signalbash is very lightweight.
+Signalbash is very lightweight & performant.
 If your machine can effectively run DAW/NLE software, you won't have an issue adding the Signalbash plugin to a session.

 In order to run the plugin, your Host software must be capable of loading